-The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures, and internal control over financial reporting.
+The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures, and internal controls over financial reporting.

 We do not yet have effective disclosure controls and procedures, or internal controls over all aspects of our financial reporting.
-We are continuing to develop and refine our disclosure controls and other procedures that are designed to ensure that information required to be disclosed by us in the reports that we will file with the SEC is recorded, processed, summarized and reported within the time periods specified in SEC rules and forms.
+We are continuing to develop and refine our internal controls over financial reporting.
 Our management is responsible for establishing and maintaining adequate internal control over our financial reporting, as defined in Rule 13a-15(f) under the Exchange Act.
 We will be required to expend time and resources to further improve our internal controls over financial reporting, including by expanding our staff.
 However, we cannot assure you that our internal control over financial reporting, as modified, will enable us to identify or avoid material weaknesses in the future.

 We have identified material weaknesses in our internal control over financial reporting.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.
-The material weaknesses identified to date include (i) policies and procedures which are not yet adequately documented, (ii) lack of proper approval processes and review processes and documentation for such reviews, (iii) insufficient GAAP experience regarding complex transactions and reporting, and (iv) insufficient number of staff to maintain optimal segregation of duties and levels of oversight.
+The material weaknesses identified to date include (i) policies and procedures which are not yet adequately documented, (ii) approval processes and review processes and documentation for such reviews, (iii) GAAP experience regarding complex transactions and reporting, and (iv) optimal segregation of duties and levels of oversight.
 As such, our internal controls over financial reporting were not designed or operating effectively.